 Recent data privacy regulations like the CPRA in California, the CPA in Colorado, and the CDPA in Virginia will dramatically change how we acquire, store, manage and dispose of information in our organizations.
-In most major companies, corporate teams from Legal, Compliance, Risk Management, IT and a slew of other business functions are hurriedly working to interpret these privacy laws and implement compliant solutions before enforcement begins over the next 12 to 24 months.
+In most major companies, corporate teams from Legal, Compliance, Risk Management, IT and a slew of other business functions are hurriedly working to interpret these privacy laws and implement compliant solutions.
 And because data minimization is a foundational part of nearly all privacy regulations, Records and Information Management (RIM) will be an important player on teams working to achieve privacy compliance.

 Most companies have established a RIM function that, for decades, has been responsible for the management of corporate information.
 In larger organizations, RIM governing bodies have created comprehensive policies, developed reliable processes, and deployed innovative technologies to help ensure that high-value records are consistently managed across a standardized information lifecycle model.